kendallgoto/ilo4_unlock/patches/273/patches.md

 To the best of my ability, I've documented the patched bytes included in the patch_userland.json file below.

 ## Bypass signature check : BEQ XX -> B XX
 By patching the signature check in the userland, we're able to upload arbitrary firmware.
 This is a very similar change to the one we make in the kernel, except this validates the firmware after web upload, where the kernel change validates the firmware at boot.
-TODO I believe this allows us to upload arbitrary firmware from the web UI.
+I'm not sure what the purpose of this code is - maybe to make it easier for /u/phoenixdev to work on changes?
+But the signature bypass didn't work in practice for me & I don't see this bypass in Airbus' research ...
+I might remove it for v2.79.

 ## Rename `quit` to `OCBB`
 In our table of commands, we must remove some known commands to make room for our new commands.
 Since `quit` is the same as `exit`, we can replace it with OCBB.